 There is a separate fully fitted large kitchen with electric double oven cooker, dishwasher, microwave, refrigerator with freezer compartment, toaster and kettle.
 There are plenty of pots and pans, crockery, glasses and cutlery.
 A large pine kitchen table which can accommodate 8 with rattan/pine chairs.

-What's included in your stay: Ample parking, electricity, heating, use of our onsite facilities including indoor swimming pool, sauna, gym, hot tub, children's play area & three coarse fishing lakes, Wi-Fi, a starter pack of dishwasher tablets, washing up liquid, tea towels, dishcloth and toilet rolls.
+What's included in your stay: Ample parking, electricity, heating, use of our onsite facilities including indoor swimming pool, sauna, gym, hot tub, children's play area & three coarse fishing lakes, complimentary superfast broadband up to 5Gb/s, usage above this will incur a small charge, a starter pack of dishwasher tablets, washing up liquid, tea towels, dishcloth and toilet rolls.

 Washroom with washing machine, tumble dryer and sink available on site.
 A small charge will apply.